vehicle-lang/tutorial/chapter-4/exercises/acas2/README.md

 All results, training losses and Marabou verdicts, are in tables below.

-> **Status (2026-09-17, 19:40).** Training is complete.
-Verification is complete except for:
+> **Status (2026-09-17, 21:00).** Training is complete.
+All verifications are complete except the
-> the four long 9000 s re-runs of
-> Properties 6, 7, 8 on the baseline and Property 6 on `e30`, all running at the time of
+> four long 9000 s re-runs of Properties 6, 7, 8 on the baseline and Property 6 on `e30`
-> writing.
-Their results land in `traces/verify_*.csv` as they finish; `python3 record-results.py`
+> (`traces/verify_long_*.csv`), running at the time of writing. `python3 record-results.py`
+> refreshes the tables in this file from the CSVs, `python3 record-results.py --baselines`
-> then refreshes the tables in this file, and the table under "Re-running the undecided
+> prints the three-network table used in Exercise #6, and the table under "Re-running the
-> properties" still has to be filled in by hand from `traces/verify_long_*.csv`.
+> undecided properties" still has to be filled in by hand from `traces/verify_long_*.csv`.
+> This folder is then to be copied over `../../solutions/acas2/` and pruned to the starting
+> material (see the chapter-4 README).

 ## Contents